-Placing a cost on one’s carbon production and is a task fraught with educated assumptions.
-There are an endless assortment of variables that must be taken into consideration – from determining an individual’s carbon contribution on a flight to computing the carbon load from shipping freight up the inside passage.
-Weather, jet capacity, sea conditions, fuel efficiency and an array of other factors all interact to complicate the calculations and there is no end to how one could drill down into the nitty gritty to make a precise determination of true carbon cost.
+Did you know that the average home in Juneau burns over 700 gallons of heating fuel (#2 diesel) annually, a volume that pumps nearly 8 tons of carbon dioxide (CO2) in our atmosphere?
+This important piece of information is one of many that the Juneau Carbon Offset Fund uses to calculate the cost of carbon in our region.
+In addition to heating oil, other challenging assumptions and calculation are also needed, everything from the determination of an individual’s carbon contribution on a flight to computing the carbon load from shipping freight up the inside passage.
+Weather, jet capacity, sea conditions, fuel efficiency, and an array of other factors all interact to complicate the calculations and there is no end to how one could drill down into the nitty gritty to make a precise determination of true carbon cost.

-It is within this reality that we operate.
 Like other carbon offset programs, the Juneau Carbon Offset Fund has had to make some assumptions.
-At the same time, we have scoured the great work of a good many researchers and carbon expert studies, from government agencies, to major airlines to university climate specialists, for the most accurate numbers possible.
-We believe our calcualtion to be honest and accurate.
-Most importantly, we know that the cost of our carbon products align perfectly with the emissions savings of our carbon elimination program.
-This is the most important aspect of carbon offsetting.
+At the same time, we have scoured the great work of many researchers and carbon experts from government agencies, major airlines, to university climate specialists, for the most accurate numbers possible.
+We believe our calculation to be honest and accurate.
+Most importantly, we know that the cost of our carbon products align perfectly with the emissions savings of our carbon elimination program, meaning your purchase will directly remove the equivalent amount of carbon from the atmosphere.
+This is the most important aspect of carbon offsetting and carbon reduction programs.

 Your carbon offset purchase for x pounds of carbon creation will prevent the production of x pounds of carbon by eliminating the burning of a corresponding quantity of heating oil.
 We offer you a true one-to-one offset solution.